rajholkar08-code/Resume-portfolio-generator/README.md

 ---

-##AI Tool Used: ChatGPT and Google Gemini
+## AI Tool Used: ChatGPT and Google Gemini

+During the development of this project, AI tools were used for assistance in design, debugging, code improvement, and AI integration.
+All AI-generated outputs were reviewed, modified, tested, and understood before implementation.

-###Prompt: Generate portfolio UI ideas, Flask integration guidance, and extract resume information into structured JSON.
+Prompt: Generate portfolio UI ideas, Flask integration guidance, and extract resume information into structured JSON.

-###Generated Output: HTML/CSS suggestions, debugging support, and structured resume data.
+Generated Output: HTML/CSS suggestions, debugging support, and structured resume data.

-###Changes Made: Reviewed generated code, fixed JSON handling, improved UI design, added theme support, and tested all functionality before implementation.
+Changes Made: Reviewed generated code, fixed JSON handling, improved UI design, added theme support, and tested all functionality before implementation.

 ---